by Jane Plumb MBE and CEO of Group B Strep Support Group

 It's carried by around a quarter of healthy adult women.
 Carriage causes no symptoms or harm to Mum.

-By giving intravenous antibiotics in labour to Mums who are carrying group B Strep.
+By giving intravenous antibiotics (into a vein) in labour to Mums who are carrying group B Strep.

 - group B Strep has been identified during the current pregnancy (from urine, vaginal or rectal samples)